Why do dogs have an extra paw pad on their front legs?

 An image with a red arrow pointing at Spitfire's carpal pad making contact with the ground

 As Spitfire approaches the jump at top speed, his left front paw's carpal pad makes contact with the ground.
 This likely helps him get an extra bit of traction to make his signature leap.
-Even this brief amount of contact is helpful for a zooming dog.
+Even this brief amount of contact is helpful for a zooming dog, showing the practical function of the extra pad on a dog's paw.

 Reason #2: Carpal pads act as shock absorbers when landing.

 These shock absorbers are especially valuable when a dog is jumping.
 When a dog leaps up, their front feet usually hit the ground first, sending a shock of force through the body.
-The carpal pads help absorb some of this shock.
+The carpal pads help absorb some of this shock, preventing injuries to their bones and joints.

 Why do dogs' paws smell like corn chips?